cybernerddd/Securityplus-notes/Week1_concepts_and_threats.md

 - **Accidental** : Human errors. e.g, mistakingly deleting files or misconfigurations.

 - **Threat Assessment** identifies potential attackers/harm sources.
 Goal is, Who might attack us?
-- **Vulnerability Assessment** scabs for weaknesses. the goal is, Where are we exposed?
+- **Vulnerability Assessment** scans for weaknesses. the goal is, Where are we exposed?

 # Mitigation : What we do to reduce the risk impact or eliminate risk.